 Continuous Real Time Monitoring of Airborne Pollutant Engineering Controls

-Continuous real-time monitoring of airborne pollutants provides mines with the ability to measure and track dust exposure levels instantly.
-This leading practice focuses on monitoring the performance of engineering controls and ensuring that airborne dust concentrations remain within acceptable exposure limits.
+Continuous real-time monitoring of airborne pollutants enables mines to measure and track dust exposure levels in real time.
+This leading practice focuses on monitoring the performance of dust engineering controls and ensuring that airborne dust concentrations remain within acceptable exposure limits.

 Traditional dust monitoring methods rely on sampling and laboratory analysis, which can delay the identification of hazardous exposure conditions.
-Continuous real-time monitoring systems provide immediate feedback, enabling mines to detect rising dust levels and take corrective action quickly.
+Continuous real-time monitoring systems provide immediate feedback, enabling mines to detect the increase in dust levels and implement timeous corrective actions.

 Key benefits